 When Harrison was broadcasting live on the BBC airwaves, it must have seemed an uncanny - even magical - experience of presence, of making-present an elsewhere.
 Something akin to the lost moment of filmic presence that attended the crowd's incredulity at witnessing the Lumiere brothers' train, steaming into the station in the moment before representation and the moving image had flattened space to the two-dimensionality of the screen.
 How to make time between 'then' and 'now' audible?
 What is 'the present' in a world over-saturated with archival elements?
 Is the notion of a linear progression of time destabilised by the very mention of its ostensibly 'obsolete' containing technological frameworks?
 And what is the place of non-human animals in all this?
 The tick of an antique analogue clock recurs in the rapid cycling of a Gramophone's playback, until the archival recording of a bird slows down, losing its easy relationship to representation, folk-familiarity, its status as familiar touchstone of an English nostalgic past.
 The occasional burst of in-mic wind noise, which has not been edited out, foregrounds sonic tactility in this newer recording device (a Zoom H4n) as much as the Gramophone does when, slowing down, it displays the cyclic devolution of time embedded in 87 year old storage media, re-released momentarily into the air of a different garden, in a different era, a different part of the globe, and it awakens not without dilution in this air, like an introduced (displaced) species losing the context of its 'natural' biosphere, like a copy of a copy of a recording getting grainier, like an organic cell dividing and losing nucleic information as it replicates.
 Then the low buzz of a Bumblebee is suddenly in the mic, echoing the scratch and hiss of a radio going off-station, a foregrounding of a present moment in which bees are threatened globally, being negatively effected en-masse by what was once termed Colony Collapse disorder, now known to be the effects of neurotoxin pesticides which are working their way up the food chain to affect insect-eating birds as well, a repetition of Carson's "silent spring".

 We arrive at disjunctive impressions of place, the idea of the natural environment as a colonialist ghost-story, a haunting, full of traces and silences.
 A palimpsest which makes no logical sense, which cannot be contained in an easy narrative of 'natural harmony'.
 No endemic birds come to hear me play (perhaps I am on the wrong instrument entirely), but an introduced garden bird, a Common Blackbird (Turdus merula), comes to listen to the Gramophone, seemingly attracted by a long-dead Nightingale (Luscinia megarhynchos)'s song, perhaps because it recognises - something? - deep in its own species-memory - of this music, a mnemonic trace, an echo normally unheard in this landscape it finds itself living in, its genetic line transplanted to.
 Will it take this record into its own musical repertoire, and replay it in the songs it sings in this garden, will it teach the song to its children, re-forming a relationship to an older dialect of English Songbird aesthetics?
 Or am I merely projecting my own desire for communion onto this companion animal of long standing - as Beatrice did in her garden, in the 1920s?
 As in the Keatsian conflict between Romanticism and reality, the meditation on death and human limitation within the reverie at the immortality of Nature in 'Ode to a Nightingale' ("Was it a vision, or a waking dream? / Fled is that music: - Do I wake or sleep?").
 Time cycles, layers up, becomes a palimpsest of audio compacting copies of itself, within the bounds of a day, which also happens to be the 10th anniversary of the World Trade Centre Bombings in New York.
 This day is then compressed into a 25minute audio piece, beginning with the bugle-call teritorialisation of the first lone dawn birdsong (an introduced European starling (Sternus vulgaris)), and ending with the dusk chorus of cars, going on as they do, and will, seemingly like Geological time, whatever might happen.

 'a Library for The Birds of Otepoti' is an experimental documentary about a garden, one located in Dunedin, New Zealand, an acre of grounds that hangs precariously in the present as it hung precariously in the projections of the past, its existence stretched out between the ideologies of one time and another.
-Originally planted by a newly-rich immigrant family in 1903, it was then carefully tended for decades by a Professor of Botany, who planted rare specimens within it, and treated it as a repository and a nursery - his home 'library' of plants - the rarest tree in the world, discovered on Three Kings Island by the Botanist and planted in his garden now has a small grove of specimens thriving here.
+Originally planted by a newly-rich immigrant family in 1903, it was then carefully tended for decades by a Professor of Botany, who planted rare specimens within it, and treated it as a repository and a nursery - his home 'library' of plants - a tree once listed as the rarest in the world, discovered on Three Kings Island by the Botanist and planted in his garden now has a small grove of specimens thriving here.
 The garden's sense of being a zone 'out of time', a haven from the world, its various uses now left to decay into the wider histories of a decaying small city at the bottom of the world, a place in transition, a country in thrall to the immediacy of global culture, a lack of stable historical narrative, the forces of utilitarian capitalist pragmatism.
 The garden is not a sanctuary from an unstable present, and sits uneasily alongside the live-museum notion of the Ecosantuary, as containing ecological space.
 The garden, like the Gramophone and the radio, is a set of obsolete assumptions which reveal the prior existence and continuance of ideologies.
 But it is also, like them, a zone full of untapped potentials, unrecorded histories and unspoken minutes.
 Lost to whatever ears might have glanced across them, these aural ghosts are now interviewed, and then packaged up and sent to another time zone, on the other side of the globe, the garden-radio's powering by the diurnal clock of solar energy now given over to an equally (post)utopian radio that is programmed via the vicissitudes of 'wind time', that seeks to undermine the quantitative tyrannies of Chronos in favour of the qualitative flowerings of Kairos.